Allan Melvin: Life and career

-Melvin was born in Kansas City, Missouri, to Marie and Richard Melvin but lived part of his childhood in New York City with his paternal grandparents, Helen (née Campbell) and Frank Melvin.
-Allan attended Columbia University, and after his graduation he served in the United States Navy during World War II.
-In 1944, he married Amalia Faustina Sestero in New York City.

-While working at a job in the sound effects department of NBC Radio, he did a nightclub act and appeared and won on the Arthur Godfrey's Talent Scouts radio show.
+Melvin served in the U.S. Navy in the Pacific during WWII.
+While working at a job in the sound effects department of NBC Radio, he did a nightclub act and appeared in and won on the Arthur Godfrey's Talent Scouts radio show.
 While appearing on Broadway in Stalag 17, he got his break into television by getting the role of Corporal Steve Henshaw on the popular The Phil Silvers Show program.
 "I think the camaraderie of all those guys made it such a pleasant way to work.
 They were so relaxed."

 During this period, in addition to his role on The Phil Silvers Show, Melvin was often cast in slightly loud, occasionally abrasive, but generally friendly second banana roles.
-Melvin was also adept at "tough guy" roles; in an example of his range as an actor, one episode of The Phil Silvers Show featured Melvin doing a recognizable impersonation of Humphrey Bogart.
+Melvin was also adept at "tough guy" roles; in an example of his range as an actor, one episode of The Phil Silvers Show featured Melvin doing an impersonation of Humphrey Bogart.

 In the 1960s, Melvin worked extensively at CBS for Sheldon Leonard and Aaron Ruben.
+He made eight guest appearances on The Andy Griffith Show in eight different roles, usually as heavies, and a further appearance as yet another character on its successor show, Mayberry, R.F.D..
 He played Staff Sgt.
-Charlie Hacker who was Sgt.
-Vince Carter's rival for four seasons on Gomer Pyle, USMC.
+Charlie Hacker, who was Sgt.
+Vince Carter's rival, for four seasons on the Andy Griffith Show spin-off Gomer Pyle, USMC.
 He also made eight appearances on The Dick Van Dyke Show.

-He also provided the voices of cartoon character Magilla Gorilla, the lion Drooper on The Banana Splits Adventure Hour, archvillain Tyrone in The Secret Lives of Waldo Kitty and Bluto on The All New Popeye Hour.
-Melvin also made eight guest appearances on The Andy Griffith Show in eight different roles, usually as heavies.
-He also made three guest appearances on Perry Mason in various roles, including reporter Bert Kannon in the 1966 episode, "The Case of the Sausalito Sunrise."
-Also in 1966 Allan played the space enforcer on the series Lost in Space, in the episode "West Of Mars".
+He provided the voices of cartoon characters Magilla Gorilla and Punkin' Puss on Punkin' Puss & Mushmouse, the lion Drooper on The Banana Splits, archvillain Tyrone in The Secret Lives of Waldo Kitty and Bluto on The All New Popeye Hour.
+He also made three guest appearances on Perry Mason in various roles, including reporter Bert Kannon in the 1966 episode "The Case of the Sausalito Sunrise."
+In the same year, Allan played the space enforcer on the series Lost in Space, in the episode "West of Mars".